 This category includes Border Collies that live their lives helping out on the ranch or are hired by local golf courses to scare the oft-pooping migrating geese away; Jack Russells who keep the farm free of vermin; and livestock guardians that protect the flock at night.
 Working pets may be the rarest of all breeds, which is why you’ll need to find your dog new jobs (like agility, nosework, rally obedience, etc.) to keep him happily engaged and active.

-Do you know of any working dogs in your community?
+Do you know of any working dogs, therapy dogs or service dogs in your community?
 Does your dog have a very important job?
 If so, please share in the comments!